31 May 2012

 In the mean time, we have the tenth generation member of the Twinings dynasty, Stephen Twinings as our guest speaker.
 He speaks with my mother for a while but soon get pull to another table and makes his round.
 You can tell he’s a public man.
 In the (mostly) ladies audience he comes in with an English gentleman charm when he speaks as the guests come in and settle down.

 At 3 pm the MCs starts with some introduction.
 A little joke here and there to bring the joyful atmosphere.
-They also pull some of the audience to have a ‘tea dance‘ or something.
-Yes lets hide.
-I have stage fright even when I’m not the one on stage.
-Hiding behind Ziggy helps.
+They also pull some of the audience to have a ‘tea dance‘.

-Once the dance, or two, or three, finish, we are formally introduce Stephen Twinings by the MCs.
-It’s a little ceremonial with the two men carrying the three colors: light green tosca, pastel pink and baby blue, of the Queen’s Royal Diamond Jubilee Blend to be unveiled by the Man of the Hour.
-I save the details for this tea when we get there.
+The MCs formally introduce Stephen Twinings and a little ceremonial with the two men carrying the three colors: light green tosca, pastel pink and baby blue, of the Queen’s Royal Diamond Jubilee Blend to be unveiled by the Man of the Hour.

 Mr. Stephen Twinings brings us step by step with the first tea cup, which is the Lady Grey, a milder version of Earl Grey.